Eclipse-Laboratories-Inc/execution/docs/src/developing/intro/rent.md

 The Solana rent rate is set on a network wide basis, primarily based on the set LAMPORTS _per_ byte _per_ year.

-Currently, the rent rate is a static amount and stored in the the [Rent sysvar](../runtime-facilities/sysvars.md#rent).
+Currently, the rent rate is a static amount and stored in the [Rent sysvar](../runtime-facilities/sysvars.md#rent).

 ## Rent exempt